 - Comm tech (COMT) should have proper PPE and follow sanitizing protocols for day-to-day incident work, such as radio cloning and repair. - Communications Unit Leaders (COML) and IT Specialist should develop plans for effective use of communications and IT equipment, including evaluating positions and tasks that can be done remotely.
-See Appendix F, Remote Operations. - Consider cloning one radio for a crew and have crew or resource clone the remainder of their radios, use gloves.
-Provide information with directions and tips or tricks for programming. - Consider modes of travel when selecting equipment (e.g. repeater, phone equipment) locations to minimize potential for exposure. - Consider utilization of storage devices such as assigned/non-return USB drivers to share information and programming to reduce handling of hardware between incident personnel - Develop strategies for distribution of batteries and communication supplies. - Set up pick up and drop stations for supplies and waste, consider exposing supplies to open air/sunlight to limit virus exposure and spread when possible. - Expand communication/IT footprint to ensure social distancing in facilities or other structures. - Consider having RADOs work from remote off-site locations.
+See Appendix F, Remote Operations. - Consider cloning one radio for a crew and have crew or resource clone the remainder of their radios.
+Use gloves.
+Provide information with directions and tips or tricks for programming. - Consider modes of travel when selecting equipment (e.g. repeater, phone equipment) locations to minimize potential for exposure. - Set up pick up and drop stations for supplies and waste; consider exposing supplies to open air/sunlight to limit virus exposure and spread when possible. - Expand communication/IT footprint to ensure social distancing in facilities or other structures. - Consider having RADOs work from remote off-site locations.

-- Box accounts can be set up on a central server for the base camp and used as a repository for each team to transfer data without use of equipment that would need to be handed off from person to person. - Document cleaning of devices during an incident and prior to demob.
+- Web-based accounts (e.g., Teams, Box) can be set up for the base camp and used as a repository for each team to transfer data without use of equipment that would need to be handed off from person to person. - Document cleaning of devices during an incident and prior to demob.
 For radio repair/replacement, control access to one person at a time. - All returned equipment should be treated as if it has been exposed to COVID-19.
 Equipment should be cleaned as prescribed in an approved Communications/IT plan.
-Personnel will wear required PPE to handle and clean equipment to be returned to service. - Develop feedback loops to evaluate and improve BMPs.
+Personnel will wear required COVID-19 PPE to handle and clean equipment to be returned to service. - Develop feedback loops to evaluate and improve BMPs.

 - Follow the most current direction from the Centers for Disease Control and Prevention and local health authorities.
-Implement team or local unit exposure response plan(s). - Refer to Appendix A and follow guidelines regarding "positive screening." - When equipment has been identified as used by personnel with COVID-19, communication/IT personnel will use prescribed handling techniques and protocols to secure equipment.
-It may be prudent to hold equipment out of service for a prescribed amount of time to reduce virus survival on equipment.
+Implement team or local unit exposure response plan(s). - Refer to Appendix A and follow guidelines regarding "positive screening." - When equipment has been identified as used by personnel with COVID-19 follow prescribed handling and sanitation techniques to secure equipment.
+Consider holding equipment out of service for a prescribed amount of time to reduce virus survival on equipment or follow prescribed sanitation methods before returning to service.